Peptic Ulcer Disease

 Aetiology

-*NSAIDs can cause peptic ulcer formation by their action in inhibiting prostaglandin synthesis, resulting in a reduced secretion of glycoprotein, mucous, and phospholipids by the gastric epithelial cells, which would otherwise normally protect the gastric mucosa
+• NSAIDs can cause peptic ulcer formation by their action in inhibiting prostaglandin synthesis, resulting in a reduced secretion of glycoprotein, mucus, and phospholipids by the gastric epithelial cells

 Risk Factors